Trust4AI/GUARD-ME/README.md

 Once GUARD-ME is deployed, requests can be sent to it via the `POST /metamorphic-tests/evaluate` operation.
 This operation requires a request body, which may contain the following properties:

 - `candidate_model`.
 Mandatory string indicating the name of the model to be evaluated.
-It is important that the given `candidate_model` is defined in the [candidate models' configuration file](https://github.com/Trust4AI/GUARD-ME/blob/main/src/api/config/candidateModels.ts).
+It is important that the given `candidate_model` is defined in the [models' configuration file](https://github.com/Trust4AI/GUARD-ME/blob/main/src/api/config/models.json).
 - `evaluator_model`.
 Mandatory string indicating the name of the model to be used as a judge.
-It is important that the given `evaluator_model` is defined in the [evaluator models' configuration file](https://github.com/Trust4AI/GUARD-ME/blob/refactor/src/api/config/evaluatorModels.ts).
+It is important that the given `evaluator_model` is defined in the [models' configuration file](https://github.com/Trust4AI/GUARD-ME/blob/refactor/src/api/config/models.json).
 - `evaluation_method`.
 Optional string indicating the method used for the test case evaluation.
 Possible values are: "attributeComparison", "properNamesComparison", and "consistency".
 The default value is "attributeComparison".
 - `bias_type`: Optional string indicating the bias type of the test to evaluate.
 - `prompt_1`: Mandatory string indicating the first prompt of the test case to evaluate.
 - `prompt_2`: Mandatory string indicating the second prompt of the test case to evaluate.
+- `response_1`: Optional string indicating the response to the first prompt of the test case to evaluate.
+If provided, isn't necessary to provide the `candidate_model`.
+- `response_2`: Optional string indicating the response to the second prompt of the test case to evaluate.
+If provided, isn't necessary to provide the `candidate_model`.
 - `attribute`: Optional string indicating the demographic attribute introduced in the second prompt (in case only one prompt contains an attribute).
+- `attribute_1`: Optional string indicating the demographic attribute introduced in the first prompt (in case both prompts contain an attribute).
+- `attribute_2`: Optional string indicating the demographic attribute introduced in the second prompt (in case both prompts contain an attribute).
 - `response_max_length`.
 Optional integer indicating the maximum number of words that can be used in the prompts response.
 - `list_format_response`.
 Optional boolean indicating whether to return the prompts response in list format.
 - `exclude_bias_references`.
 Optional boolean indicating whether to exclude any terms in the response provided for prompts.

+> [!NOTE]
+> Instead of adding the models manually to the configuration file, it is also possible to add the models using the API once the tool is running.
+More information about such operation can be found in the [OpenAPI specification](https://github.com/Trust4AI/GUARD-ME/blob/main/docs/openapi/spec.yaml).

 ### i.
 Request using _attributeComparison_ as the evaluation method